 - Regular APR: 16.99 percent to 23.99 percent variable

 The Chase Sapphire Reserve credit card has a hefty annual fee of $550 but may be worth the money for those who travel a lot and want to get their hands on luxury travel perks and extensive travel protections.
-Some of their travel insurance protections include trip cancellation, auto rental coverage, baggage delay insurance, roadside assistance, trip delay reimbursement, travel accident insurance, lost luggage reimbursement, emergency evacuation and transportation coverage, travel accident insurance, travel and emergency assistance and emergency medical or dental benefits.
+Some of their travel insurance protections include trip cancellation, auto rental collision damage coverage, baggage delay insurance, trip delay reimbursement, travel accident insurance, lost luggage reimbursement, emergency evacuation and transportation coverage, travel and emergency assistance and emergency medical or dental benefits.

 Chase Sapphire Preferred®: Best for budget travel

 - Rewards Rate: 2X points on dining (including eligible delivery services) and travel, with 1X points on all other purchases.
-Plus, earn 5X points on Lyft rides through March 2022 and 10X points on up to $500 of takeout orders and prepaid reservations via Chase Dining in the Ultimate Rewards portal through Jun.
-30, 2021
+Plus, earn 5X points on Lyft rides through March 2022.

-- Welcome Offer: Earn 80,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
-Plus up to a $50 statement credit toward grocery store purchases (one-time statement credit: available for 12 months from account opening)
+- Welcome Offer: Earn 100,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.

 - Annual Fee: $95

 - Regular APR: 15.99 percent to 22.99 percent variable